phamquiluan/jdeskew/README.md

 ## DISE 2021 Dataset

-This datasets are built upon three other datasets: DISEC 2013, RVL, RDCL.
+This datasets are built upon three other datasets: DISEC 2013, RVL-CDIP, RDCL 2017.
 So I urge you to respect their LICENSE.

 | Dataset Name          | URL                                                                                |
 |-----------------------|------------------------------------------------------------------------------------|